SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In general, figures are images/diagrams/similar with a caption.
 In general, figures float (in the general sense).
-In HTML, the <figure> element specifies its caption with <figcaption>
+In HTML, the ‹figure› element specifies its caption with ‹figcaption›

 ##### float